 Airbags and crumple zones, for example, are one-time usage features that will not work safely if the car is struck a second time.
 If you’ve been rear-ended the first time and the impact-absorbing parts haven’t been replaced properly, you’re at a much higher risk of damage if the car is struck from behind again.
 Driving a damaged car isn’t something you should risk, especially due to the abundance of distracted drivers on the road today.

 All in all, selling your damaged car for cash can generate enough revenue to make your next purchase a lot easier along with your insurance money.
+A simple google search like “how to sell a damaged car?” or assistance from a local dealer on how to trade in broken cars can make things a lot easier.
 If you are in Australia, you can turn to A1 Cash For Car as we provide cash of up to $9999 for damaged cars and help you save hundreds of dollars on removal as well.